AntwonLF/Japanese-Car-Frontend/README.md

 ## Attributions

-Credit any collaborators, mentors, or resources that contributed to the project.

 ## Next Steps

-Discuss future enhancements and features planned for the project.

-## Technical Documentation

 - Enhance the User Profile Page: Implement advanced functionalities such as 'likeToUserProfile' and 'AddCarToUserProfile'.
 This will enable users to personalize their profiles by liking other users or adding their favorite cars, fostering a more interactive and engaging community experience.

 - Visual Upgrade for Car Database: Assign high-quality images to each car in the database.
 This visual representation will not only make the database more appealing but also provide users with a more immersive and informative browsing experience, allowing them to visually connect with the cars.